A Unified Bayesian Framework for Modeling Measurement Error in Multinomial Data: Conclusions

 \begin{acks}[Acknowledgments] MDK gratefully acknowledges the support of NSF grant DMS-2245492.
+AK gratefully acknowledges the support of NSF grants DMS-2330089 and SES-2338428.
 The opinions, findings, and conclusions expressed are those of the authors and do not necessarily reflect the views of the NSF.
-The authors would like to thank Dr. Kathi Irvine for providing useful discussions about modeling bat acoustic data. \end{acks}
+The authors thank Dr. Kathi Irvine for providing useful discussions about modeling bat acoustic data. \end{acks}